overbrowsing/overbrowsing.github.io/README.md

 ## Overview

-A low-impact static website that prioritises sustainability by avoiding unnecessary frameworks and bloat.
+A static website that prioritises sustainability by avoiding unnecessary frameworks and bloat.

 ## Contributing